SalahEddin/100-days-of-bass/README.md

 ## Day 006:
 Practicing previous riffs, but trying to look at my plucking hand instead of the fretting hand as this helps me withvisualising my timing

+## Day 007:
+Previous riffs, plus learning about playing root, octaves, fifths and sevenths to back a song.